UK Faith-Driven Business UK: Low-Cost Ideas, Offers & Rates: Offers, Rates & Promotion

 3. Establish Online Presence: Create an online platform for sales, such as an eBay store or a dedicated website.

-4. Market Your Business: Attend religious festivals and community events to build awareness and establish relationships with local faith leaders.
+4. Market Your Business: Attend local religious festivals and community events to build awareness and establish relationships with faith leaders.

 5. Build Trust and Expand: Focus on building trust through transparency and fair pricing, and consider offering additional services or donating to faith-based causes.